Skip to main content

 For general dental practices, the regulated activities are:

-While practices specialising in orthodontics do not carry out surgical procedures, this does not always apply.
+While practices specialising in orthodontics don't carry out surgical procedures, this doesn't always apply.
 Therefore, ensuring that you apply for the correct regulated activities is key.

 DBS checks

 When registering as a new provider, having a DBS check is a requirement.
 This must be obtained prior to an application being submitted.
-Knowing exactly who should apply is important, though depending on the type of application, not everyone involved will need a DBS check.
-However, be sure to apply for the correct DBS check (note that there are further requirements in respect of DBS checks).
+Knowing exactly who should apply is important — though depending on the type of application, not everyone involved will need a DBS check.
+However, be sure to apply for the correct DBS check (note that there are further requirements in respect of these).

 Providing supporting documentation